History of the Taliban: Support

 The US Ambassador to Pakistan met with the new acting Foreign Minister Mohammad Ghous in Islamabad in November 1996.
 However, US policy was unclear, with Madeleine Albright denouncing the Taliban at the United Nations, while three weeks later Robin Raphel argued for engaging with the new government at the Security Council.
 Defenders among the American establishment saw the Taliban as Saudi Arabia-esque conservative Islamists who could act as a counterweight to revolutionary Iran.

 Osama bin Laden was moving towards Taliban heartlands in the south during 1996.
 Pakistani intelligence may have helped form the relationship between the two.
 The Taliban offered Bin Laden to the Saudis at the time, but they refused the offer.
-In Kandahar, Bin Laden delivered sermons and was praised by Mullah Omar.
+In Kandahar, bin Laden delivered sermons and was praised by Mullah Omar.
 He also entertained visiting wealthy Gulf Arabs on hunting trips.
-In return for the Taliban, Bin Laden planned to train foreigners who would support the continuing Taliban campaign.
+In return for the Taliban, bin Laden planned to train foreigners who would support the continuing Taliban campaign.
 Meanwhile, the Taliban assured that Afghanistan would not "be used to launch terrorist attacks".

 Opposition

 Iran, Russia and India opposed the Taliban.
-Iran opposed the anti-Shia force supported by its traditional rival Saudi Arabia, as well as Pakistan.
+Iran opposed the anti-Shia force supported by its traditional rival Saudi Arabia.
 Russia was worried about the effects on the republics of former Soviet Central Asia, especially with regards to the Tajikistani Civil War involving Islamist rebels.
-India, meanwhile, was simply opposed to the Pakistani support given to the Taliban.
+India, meanwhile, was mainly opposed to the Pakistani support given to the Taliban.
 They all gave support to the Taliban's enemies.
 After the fall of Kabul, Iran, Russia, and the Central Asian republics warned the Taliban not to move north, offering support to its enemies, with the region polarised between support and opposition to the group.

 Recognition

-On 26 May 1997, the Pakistani government formally recognised the Taliban as Afghanistan's legitimate government.
+On 26 May 1997, the Pakistani government under Prime Minister Nawaz Sharif formally recognised the Taliban as Afghanistan's legitimate government.
 Saudi Arabia and the United Arab Emirates followed soon after.
 The US, meanwhile, refused to give recognition.
 The Embassy of Afghanistan, Washington, D.C. ended up with two competing claimants for recognition, with the existing ambassador opposing the Taliban, while his deputy swore allegiance to them.
 After a period of competing missions with neither being given formal recognition, the US finally closed down the embassy and concluded that Afghanistan's government had been suspended.